jiayisong/AMNet/README.md

 The labeled files need to be converted, and for convenience I uploaded the converted files directly.
 It is [kitti_label.zip](https://drive.google.com/file/d/1B0v6gn00houqtYUqlSdpK2MQEZQQhqBT/view?usp=sharing).

-Unzip the image file and organize it and the label file as follows.
+Unzip and organize the image file and the label file as follows.
 ```
 kitti
 ├── testing